mbMosman/mbmosman.github.io/_vizmedia/morose-mononokean.md

     end:   2018-08-19
   - start: 2017-04-11
     end:   2017-05-19
+  - start: 2016-07-12
+    end:   2016-09-22
 manga: manga/moroso-mononkean.html
 tags:  # genre: shojo, shonen, action, slice-of-life, etc.
   - supernatural
   - fantasy
+  - 2016-favorite
-  - favorite-2019
+  - 2019-favorite
 ---

 The first season of the anime was great.
-It lured me into reading the manga as I can't seem to get enough of these characters.

-I'm so glad that there is now a 2nd season of the anime.
-I can't wait to see the story I've enjoyed from the managa animated and brought to life.
+I've seen it several times, as it's one that Christy and I would come back to (similar to Free) when we didn't know what else to watch.

+The anime lured me into reading the manga, as I couldn't seem to get enough of these characters and their world.
+While the story in the first season introduces our characters and builds toward the 2nd, it feels pretty light and fluffy - what cute creature will they help this week - with only hints of things that might lurk deep under the surface.
+The story that continued in the manga, and now the 2nd season of the anime, dives more into the mysteries of the underworld and our main character's past.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zQJDnx1fdC0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Finally got another anime night in with Christy to kick-off season 2.
-We watched the first 3 episodes.
-It seemed a bit of a slow start to me, maybe because the pattern of the episodes is a little different.
-We aren't meeting a new Yokai each episode that needs help here.
-There are some new Underworld characters introduced, but where things are going isn't really clear yet.
+It's exciting to see the story I've enjoyed from the managa animated and brought to life.
+However I feel like the second season got off to a bit of a slow start, maybe because the pattern of the episodes is so different.
+Instead of meeting and helping a new Yokai every episode or so, the story builds and lingers much more across episodes as the plot and mysteries deepen.
+It takes a while to really see where things are going, and the season ends without resolving a lot of questions.

+This manga is my only *simulpub* read that I'm constantly checking the net, waiting for the next chapter to be published.
+I'm sure that my knowledge of the story to come and my anxiousness to get there affects my thoughts here on the anime, but I appreciate that the anime story stays faithful to the original manga, rather than going off into miscellaneous filler plot.